jaimebuilder/RNA_Seq_AJ/README.md

 counts.txt : This is the important file containing all raw counts counts.txt.summary: A summary output of featureCounts with information like how many reads assigned or unassigned...

+7. In 06-differential_analysis

+There is a .Rmd (R markdown) script with all the differential analysis carried out by R. You should execute the chunks to obtain some common plots.
+An html or PDF report could be obtained using the "knit" option.

+For more understanding of the script check the comments inside.